EthanJWright/obsidian-dragon-heist/Factions/Force Grey.md

 ## Joining

-Basically anyone, training for private security force "Force Grey"
+Basically anyone, training for private security force "Force Grey".
+Requires loyalty to city.

-Deploy last, anyone who hasn't shown interest in others

 > I am Vajra Safahr, the Blackstaff.
 Come to Blackstaff Tower in the Castle Ward at once.
 Bring your friends.

+The PCs can make their way to [[Blackstaff Tower]] to discuss options with [[Vajra Safahr]]

 ## Faction Missions